pinojs/pino-std-serializers/Readme.md

 Where `req` is the `request` as serialized by the standard request serializer.

 ### `exports.req(request)`
 The default `request` serializer.
-Returns and object:
+Returns an object:

 ```js
 {